ropensci/software-review/policies.md

 healthcare.
 We suggest contacting [rOpenGov](http://ropengov.github.io/) or [rOpenHealth](https://github.com/rOpenHealth) for further advice.

+### <a href="#overlap" name="#overlap"></a>Package overlap

+rOpenSci encourages competition among packages, forking and re-implementation as they improve options of users overall.
+However, as we want packages in the rOpenSci suite to be our top recommendations for the tasks they perform, we aim to avoid duplication of functionality of existing R packages in any repo without significant improvements.
+An R package that replicates the functionality of an existing R package may be considered for inclusion in the ROpenSci suite if it significantly improves on alternatives in any repository (RO, CRAN, BioC) by being:

+-   More open in licensing or development practices.
+-   Broader in functionality (e.g., providing access to more data sets, providing a greater suite of functions), but not only by duplicating additional packages
+-   Better in usability and performance
+-  Actively maintained while alternatives are poorly or no longer actively maintained

+These factors should be considered *as a whole* to determine if the package is a significant improvement.
+A new package would not meet this standard only by following our package guidelines while others do not, unless this leads to a significant difference in the areas above.

+We encourage developers whose packages are not accepted due to overlap to still consider submittal to other repositories or journals.

 ### Role of the rOpenSci leadership team

 Package authors will continue to maintain and develop their software after acceptance into rOpenSci.
 Unless explicitly added as collaborators, rOpenSci's [staff](http://ropensci.org/about/#leadership) will not interfere much with day to day operations.
 However, this team may intervene with critical bug fixes, or address urgent issues if package authors do not respond in a timely manner.